 Comment.
-Section 723.030 states the effect of a wage assignment for support made pursuant to Section 4701 of the Civil Code on an earnings withholding order.
+Section 723.031 states the effect of a wage assignment for support made pursuant to Section 4701 of the Civil Code on an earnings withholding order.

-Subdivision (a) makes clear that nothing in this chapter affects the wage assignment for support, and subdivision (b) makes clear that the wage assignment has priority over any earnings withholding order as provided in Section 4701.
+Subdivision (a) makes clear that nothing in this chapter affects the wage assignment for support, and subdivision (b) makes clear that the wage assignment has priority over any earnings withholding order as provided in Section 4701, including a withholding order for support under Section 723.030.

-Subdivisions (b) and (d) of Section 723.030 make clear that, where a wage assignment for support under Section 4701 of the Civil Code is in effect, the amount withheld from the debtor's earnings pursuant to such wage assignment is deducted from the amount that otherwise would be withheld pursuant to the withholding table prepared by the Judicial Council on an eatnings withholding order to enforce an ordinary money judgment.
-Suppose, for example, that a wage assignment for support under Section 4701 is in effect which requires that \$40 per week be withheld.
-Assume that the table prepared pursuant to Section 723.050 limits the amount that may be withheld on \$400 gross weekly earnings to \$55.
+Subdivisions (b) and (d) of Section 723.031 make clear that, where a wage assignment for support under Section 4701 of the Civil Code is in effect, the amount withheld from the debtor's carnings pursuant to such wage asaignment is deducted from the amount that otherwise would be withheld pursuant to the withholding table prepared by the Judicial Council on an earnings withholding older to enforce an ordinary money judgment.
+Sup-. pose, for example, that a wage assignment for support under Section 4701 is in effect which requires that \$40 per week be withheld.
+Assume that the table prepared pursuant to Section 723.050 limits the amount that may be withheld on \$400 gross weekly earnings to \$56.
 To determine the maximum amount that may be withheld pursuant to the earnings withholding order, the \$40 withheld pursuant to the wage assignment for support is subtracted from the \$56, leaving \$16 as the maximum amount that may be withheld pursuant to the earnings withholding order.
-For a special rule applicable when the earnings withholding order is on a judgment for delinquent amounts payable for child or spousal support, see Section 723.052.
-The rule stated in subdivision (d) of Section 723.030 is required to avoid conflict with the federal Consumer Creditor Protection Act.
+For a special rule applicable when the earnings withholding order is on a judgment for delinquent amounts payable for child or spousal support, see Sections/23.052.
+The rule stated in subdivision (d) of Section 723.03 is required to avoid conflict with the federal Consumer Creditor Protection Act.
 That act requires that the amount withheld pursuant to a wage assignment under Section 4701 of the Civil Code be included in determining whether any amount may be withheld pursuant to an earnings withholding order on an ordinary judgment.
-See subdivision (c) of Section 302 of the act ("The term 'garnishment' means any legal or equitable procedure through which the earnings of any individual are required to be withheld for payment of any debt.").
-See Letter from Ben P. Robertson, Deputy Administrator, U.S. Department of Labor, dated August 2, 1972, on file in office of California Law Revision Commission, and Wage and Hour Division opinion letters WH-100, WH-104, and WH-112.
+See subdivision (c) of Section 302 of the act ("The term 'garnishment' means any legal or equitable procedure through which the carnings of any individual are required to be withheld for payment of any debt.").
+See Letter from Ben P. Robertson, Deputy Administrator, U.S. Department of Labor, dated August 2, 1972, on file in office of California Law Revision Commission, and Wage and Howr Division opinion letters WH-100, WH-104, and WH-112.